 The Snook are creeping out of their winter time retreats and feeding aggressively!
 They will start making their way onto the flats and towards the passes.
 Snook start showing up on the beach as the weather warms up.
 Night time top water bites can be sensational!

 Bait fish will start to follow the warmer water north.
 Stalking the bait fish are Tarpon, Kingfish, Bonita, Mackerel, sharks, Cobia, bull Reds and Tripletail.
 By fishing from the 26′ Yellowfin, we can find the best action of the day and the bite that follows.
-For a bunch of different options give me a shout or text on my cell 727 459-5899 or email me at email@example.com and we will make plans!
+For a bunch of different options, give my wife Heather a call at 1 (941) 253-6512 while I am on the water, or email me at email@example.com and we will make plans!

 In the Summer, we can sight cast Snook while throwing lures or fly.
 You can have a shot at hundreds of cruising Snook.
 With the abundance of bait fish the Snook, Redfish and Trout will be close to the passes and strong tidal flow areas ambushing prey.